The use case diagram is not dead. In fact, business people love it. It’s simple, clear and business-friendly.

 - Remind the stakeholders that the new system will not replace all the old clunkers

 A business analyst must use a variety of tools to create a shared understanding of business requirements.
-A slightly unconventional diagram that helps to bring clarity is better that strict adherence to the rules in the models that the audience does not understand.
+A slightly unconventional diagram that helps to bring clarity is better than strict adherence to the rules in the models that the audience does not understand.